 Every itinerary has been created to suit a different group of people with different interests – there isn’t a “one size fits all” option.
 You should factor in how much time you have available along with what you want to see and do.
 If you’re unsure, feel free to talk to ask our Destination Experts about which itinerary is the best fit for you.

-In general, the Galapagos Islands have very uneven surfaces due to its volcanic terrain and geography.
+In general, the Galapagos Islands have very uneven surfaces due to their volcanic terrain and geography.
 Therefore, they aren’t suitable for those with significantly reduced mobility.

 Unfortunately, our vessels do not have wheelchair access.
 Nor are they designed for those with highly reduced mobility as they aren’t equipped with elevators or ramps.

 “Pupping months” are generally from August and September, right in the middle of the dry season, but some are born as late as October.
 If you are lucky, you might be able to see a sea lion giving birth!

 Note:We strongly recommend that you plan your trip or book your tour before buying your plane tickets so you don’t have to travel long distances between islands on a speedboat or incur more expenses by having to board an interisland flight to align with your cruise schedule or the things you have planned for your trip.